arcrek/product-manager/README.md

-# 📦 ExpressVPN API - Product Inventory Management System
+# 📦 Product Manager - Multi-Inventory Management System

 A lightweight, ultra-fast product inventory management system with RESTful API and beautiful dashboard.
-Built with Node.js, Express, and SQLite for managing 100-200 products efficiently.
+Built with Node.js, Express, and SQLite for managing multiple product inventories with automatic expiration and migration.

 ## ✨ Features